-Net Sales and Operating Income- A substantial portion of the net sales from our Real Estate Management and Development Segment in the first quarter of 2020 and 2021 consisted of revenues from land sales.
+Net Sales and Operating Income - A substantial portion of the net sales from our Real Estate Management and Development Segment in the second quarter and first six months of 2020 and 2021 consisted of revenues from land sales.
 As noted above, we recognize revenue in our residential/planned community over time using cost based input methods (previously known as percentage completion method) and substantially all of the revenue we recognized in 2020 and 2021 was under this method of revenue recognition.
-The contracts on these sales (both within the planned community and otherwise) include approximately 985 acres of the residential planned community and certain other acreage which closed in December 2013 and through the first quarter of 2021.
-Land sales revenues were higher in the first quarter of 2021 as compared to the first quarter of 2020 primarily due to an increase in the amount of acreage sold in 2021 compared to 2020.
-Cost of sales related to land sales revenues was \$3.7 million in the first quarter of 2021 compared to \$2.7 million in the first quarter of 2020.
-Operating income includes \$6.2 million in the first quarter of 2021 and \$19.1 million in the first quarter of 2020 of income related to the recognition of tax increment reimbursement note receivables, as discussed in Note 11 to our Condensed Consolidated Financial Statements.
+The contracts on these sales (both within the planned community and otherwise) include approximately 1,000 acres of the residential planned community and certain other acreage which closed in December 2013 and through the second quarter of 2021.
+Land sales revenues were higher in the second quarter and first six months of 2021 as compared to the same periods in 2020 primarily due to an increase in the amount of acreage sold in 2021 compared to 2020 and increased development activity in the second quarter of 2021 compared to the same period of 2020.
+During the second quarter of 2020 we slowed infrastructure spending within the residential planned community due to the uncertainty associated with the COVID-19 pandemic.
+Cost of sales related to land sales revenues was \$8.0 million in the first six months of 2021 compared to \$4.0 million in the first six months of 2020.
+Operating income includes \$6.2 million in the first six months of 2021 (all in the first quarter) and \$19.1 million in the first six months of 2020 (all in the first quarter) of income related to the recognition of tax increment reimbursement note receivables, as discussed in Note 11 to our Condensed Consolidated Financial Statements.